 Flash forward to today, and 27 states have passed the right-to-work law, which gives employees the option as to whether or not they want to associate with unions.
 Employees can decide whether or not they want to pay their dues to the unions that are still fully operative in these right-to-work dates.
 Meanwhile, the remaining states that haven't passed the law still require employees to pay union dues as a term for employment.

-Most recently, Congress introduced the National Righ- to-Work Act that would give employees nationwide the choice to opt out of joining or paying dues to unions.
+Most recently, Congress introduced the National Right-to-Work Act that would give employees nationwide the choice to opt out of joining or paying dues to unions.
 Two Republican congressmen, Steve King of Iowa and Joe Wilson of South Carolina, introduced the National Right-to-Work Act in the House of Representatives on February 1, 2017.
-Currently, however, no federal right-to-work law exists.
+Rand Paul reintroduced the Act in 2021.

 To date, 27 states and Guam have given workers a choice regarding union membership.
 One state, Missouri, adopted the law that was later defeated in a referendum.